openzipkin/zipkin/zipkin-server/README.md

 # zipkin-server
-Zipkin Server is a Java 1.8+ service, packaged as an executable jar.
+Zipkin Server is a Java 1.11+ service, packaged as an executable jar.

 Span storage and collectors are [configurable](#configuration).
 By default, storage is in-memory, the HTTP collector (POST /api/v2/spans endpoint) is enabled, and the server listens on port 9411.

-Zipkin Server is implemented with [Armeria](https://github.com/line/armeria).
-While it uses [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) internally, Zipkin Server should not be considered a normal Spring Boot application.
+Zipkin Server is implemented with [Armeria](https://github.com/line/armeria) and based on the [SkyWalking v9](https://github.com/apache/skywalking) as core.

 ## Custom servers are not supported

-By Custom servers we mean trying to use/embed `zipkin` as part of _an application you package_ (e.g. adding `zipkin-server` dependency to a Spring-boot application) instead of the packaged application we release.
+By Custom servers we mean trying to use/embed `zipkin` as part of _an application you package_ (e.g. adding `zipkin-server` dependency to an application) instead of the packaged application we release.

 For proper usage, see the guides below.